torvalds/linux/Documentation/admin-guide/ext4.rst

 * writeback mode

-  In data=writeback mode, ext4 does not journal data at all.
+  In data=writeback mode, ext4 does yest journal data at all.
 This mode provides a similar level of journaling as that of XFS, JFS, and ReiserFS in its default mode - metadata journaling.
 A crash+recovery can cause incorrect data to appear in files which were written shortly before the crash.
 This mode will